STRATEGIES FOR NAVIGATING TURBULENT MARKETS

 The fight or flight instinct has helped our ancestors survive, but when it comes to investing, it’s often a losing strategy.
 When volatility strikes, panicked selling to avoid further losses could result in selling investments for less than you purchased them for.
 What’s worse, you run the risk of missing out on a rebound that may be right around the corner.

-Missing top performing days can hurt your returns
+Missing top-performing days can hurt your returns

 Bar chart showing how missing top performing days can affect your returns.

-Source: BlackRock, Bloomberg as of 12/31/2023.
+Source: BlackRock, Bloomberg as of 12/31/2024.
 Stocks are represented by the S&P 500 Index, an unmanaged index that is generally considered representative of the U.S. stock market.
 Past performance does not guarantee future results.
 It is not possible to invest directly in an index.

 Image description: Bar chart showing the potential decrease in investment returns (over a 25-day period) when top performing days are missed.